-DATE EFFECTIVE: JUNE 15, 2015 LAST REVIEWED: JANUARY 10, 2022
+DATE EFFECTIVE: JUNE 15, 2015 LAST REVIEWED: AUGUST 5, 2022

-C. Employee reclassification

-- 1. Any employee reclassified from hourly to salaried, or from salaried to hourly, will retain paid vacation accrued under the applicable subsection of section A of this policy and begin accruing paid vacation under the applicable subsection of section A of this policy upon reclassification. - 2.
+- 1. To schedule vacation time, employees should submit a request through the employee time management software at least two weeks before the requested leave.
+Supervisor approval is required to ensure adequate service of the department is maintained. - a.
+Employees must ensure they have enough accrued leave available to cover the dates requested. - b.
+Requests will be approved based on a number of factors, including department operations and staffing requirements. - c.
+If the request is denied, the supervisor should provide an appropriate reason to the employee. - 2.
+Full-time hourly and salaried, non-contractual employees are not eligible to use paid vacation benefits within the first 90 days of full-time employment. - 3.
+Employees may not use more paid vacation leave than they have accrued. - 4.
+Vacation will be paid at the employee's base rate at the time the leave is taken.
+Vacation pay does not include overtime or any special forms of compensation, including incentives, shift differentials, or extra pay of any type. - 5.
+No more than 20 continuous working days of paid vacation may be taken at any one time without approval of the appropriate President's Cabinet member. - 6.
+Paid vacation benefits will be used automatically in circumstances of employee absence after available paid medical leave is exhausted, or if actual hours worked are less than hours scheduled for full-time hourly employees. - C. Employee reclassification - 1.
+Any employee reclassified from hourly to salaried, or from salaried to hourly, will retain paid vacation accrued under the applicable subsection of section A of this policy and begin accruing paid vacation under the applicable subsection of section A of this policy upon reclassification. - 2.
 Any employee reclassified from full-time status to part-time status will be paid for the remaining paid vacation balance up to one year's accrual.
-This paid vacation balance may also be used prior to the effective date of reclassification with supervisor approval.

-D. Employee separation

-- 1. Upon termination of employment, ATSU will pay out up to one year's accrual for accrued, unused paid vacation.
+This paid vacation balance may also be used prior to the effective date of reclassification with supervisor approval. - D. Employee separation - 1.
+Upon termination of employment, ATSU will pay out up to one year's accrual for accrued, unused paid vacation.
 See ATSU Policy No. 90-333: Employment Separation or Transfer Process. - 2.
 In the event of an employee's death, accrued, unused paid vacation will be paid to the employee's estate. - E. Employees are defined by the physical location where their work is performed as it relates to rights, taxation, and other location specific employee information. - 1.
 For example, an employee who has worked the prescribed number of days in another state under state law (which may be as few as one day in a calendar year) would be afforded employee protections according to the other state's laws and have responsibilities as a state taxpayer in the other state.
 Protections and taxation would only apply to time spent working in the other state. - 2.
 In another example, an employee who goes to another state to perform work, but does not spend the requisite days in the other state (which may be as few as one day) in a calendar year, will be protected as an employee and taxed as an employee based on the employee's primary work state.